 The luxury of indulgence has been replaced with a slow slide back to what is my norm.
 The moments that I linger now are to peruse growing cracks over slammed doorframes (teenagers – not me, honest) and I’ve settled once again into this bustling hive with bees that sporadically sting.

 I can dive in every so often though to revisit those stillframe mental images I’ve forever captured of how the other half live.
 That lady emerging laden from the Missoni boutique in Portofino and those sharply dressed gentry looking folk strolling casually or alighting from private yachts, to name a few .
-And it may have only been for 2 days but yeah baby I was part of that too.
+And it may have only been for a few days but yeah baby I was part of that too.
 La dolce vita.

 Til next time,